matryx/nanome-docs/docs/navigation/2dui.md

 <vimg src="navigating-page/2D-Control.jpg" />

 The control scheme can be accessed at any time by pressing the [H] key on the keyboard.

+## Nanome 2D Controller Bindings

+Nanome also supports the use of a controller in 2D mode.
+You can find the controller bindings [here](https://docs.nanome.ai/controls/overview.html#_2d-controller-bindings).